oracle-livelabs/goldengate/goldengate-microservices23ai/review-config/review-config.md

 ## Introduction

-This lab walks you through the steps to instantiate the target database using Oracle Data Pump, and then add and run a Replicat in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.
+In this lab, you learn to monitor the Extract and Replicat processes that were created and run in the previous labs.

-Estimated time: 15 minutes
+Estimated time: 10 minutes

+### About Performance Monitoring

+Monitoring the performance of your GoldenGate instance ensures that your data replication processes are running smoothly and efficiently.
+You can monitor performance in the Oracle GoldenGate 23ai Microservices WebUI.

 ### Objectives

 In this lab, you will:
-* Instantiate the target database using Oracle Data Pump
-* Add and run a Replicat
+* Review the Oracle GoldenGate Microservices, such as, Administration Service, Distribution Service, Performance Metrics Service, and Receiver Service.
+* View charts and statistics using the Performance Metrics Server in the Oracle GoldenGate 23ai Microservices WebUI.

 ### Prerequisites

 * This lab assumes that you completed all preceding labs
-* Your deployment is in the Active state.

 ## Task 1: Review Extract details